ioccc-src/winner/2024/ferguson1/README.md

 has no effect on gameplay but it's fun.

-There are possibly other cultural references I am forgetting in the alt code that aren't in the submission code: not sure.
-There likely are others in the submission code too.
+There are possibly other cultural references I am forgetting in the alt code that aren't in the entry code: not sure.
+There likely are others in the entry code too.

 There are vampires (supposedly) and werewolves (supposedly) too in the both (I think) versions but possibly in a way you might not expect (hence supposedly).